SAP-samples/event-driven-integrations-codejam/exercises/04-event-driven-architectures/README.md

-# Exercise XX - Event-Driven Architectures
+# Exercise 04 - Event-Driven Architectures

 Long gone are the days when a system (aka ***target system***) will constantly poll to check if there are any changes in another system, e.g. a new customer created in a master data system.
 Traditionally, the ***target system*** will only know this by programming a routine that will poll a file share and check for any files produced by this system or a web service exposed in the ***source system***, every X minutes/hours/days.
 The expectation nowadays is that systems are integrated and that the data exchanged between these systems will be immediately available in the ***target system(s)*** if any data is created/changed in the ***source system***.
 Enter **Event-Driven architectures**.